nopnop2002/esp-mesh-lite-examples/README.md

 # Restructuring network topology

-### Loss of a leaf node
+### Loss of a child node
-If a leaf node is lost for any reason, the root node disconnects the leaf node from the MESH network.
+If a child node is lost for any reason, the parent node disconnects the child node from the MESH network.
-This is the logging of the root node at that time.
+This is the logging of the parent node at that time.
-The root node has two child nodes up to tick 481219.
+The parent node has two child nodes up to tick 481219.
-From tick 486019 onwards, the root node has one child node.
+From tick 486019 onwards, the parent node has one child node.
 ```
 I (481219) no_router: System information, channel: 11, layer: 1, self mac: 08:3a:f2:50:de:5c, parent bssid: 00:00:00:00:00:00, parent rssi: -120, free heap: 181260
 I (481219) no_router: Child mac: 24:0a:c4:c5:46:fc